 - Access to your credit report and credit rating via the Internet

-- Your right to enter an explanatory statement on your credit report
+- Your right to add a consumer statement to your credit report

-- Your right to activate a security alert on your credit report
+- Your right to activate a fraud alert on your credit report

-For more information about your rights and remedies when dealing with credit assessment agents, contact the AMF Information Centre
+For more information about your rights and remedies when dealing with credit agencies, contact the AMF Information Centre

 Commission d’accès à l’information du Québec